 In the US, it has been estimated that there are only around 11 people per million people in the general population newly diagnosed with acromegaly each year.

 It is unlikely that other family members will have acromegaly or that it will be passed on to your children.

 Acromegaly usually occurs in adults from ages 30 to 50 years.

 The symptoms of acromegaly vary from person to person but may include heavy or prominent facial features, enlarged hands (e.g. rings not fitting) and enlarged feet (e.g. shoes not fitting), among many others.
 Such symptoms may appear gradually and thus be difficult to spot.

 Acromegaly can affect eyesight.
 However, problems with vision caused by the benign pituitary tumor pressing on the optic nerve can often be resolved substantially by surgery to remove the tumor.

 An endocrinologist usually confirms a diagnosis of acromegaly.
 If you think you could have acromegaly symptoms, please go to your usual doctor who should refer you to an endocrinologist.

 The diagnosis of acromegaly is often delayed as the symptoms develop gradually.
 It is not uncommon for people to remain undiagnosed for several years, up to 10 years in some cases.

 Acromegaly itself cannot be prevented but it can be treated very effectively.

-Once the initial phase of treatment is over and your condition has stabilised there should be no health reason why you cannot go on holiday or take that business or study trip.
+Once the initial phase of treatment is over and your condition has stabilized there should be no health reason why you cannot go on vacation or take that business or study trip.